simeononsecurity/Standalone-Windows-Server-STIG-Script/README.md

 ## Editing policies in Local Group Policy after the fact:
 - Import the ADMX Policy definitions from this [repo](https://github.com/simeononsecurity/STIG-Compliant-Domain-Prep/tree/master/Files/PolicyDefinitions) into *C:\windows\PolicyDefinitions* on the system you're trying to modify.
 - Open ```gpedit.msc``` on on the system you're trying to modify.

-## Ansible:
-We now offer a playbook collection for this script.
-Please see the following [repo.](https://github.com/simeononsecurity/Windows_STIG_Ansible)